alexandrehorst/alexandrehorst/Automatic Document Stamper/README.md

 * PyPDF2==3.0.1; e
 * PyMuPDF==1.23.6

-This code was developed using PyCharm 6.4.12 e o Python version 3.9.11.
+This code was developed using Jupyter 6.4.12 e o Python version 3.9.11.
 Additionally, the code has the following dependencies:
 * PyPDF2==3.0.1; and
 * PyMuPDF==1.23.6